jdeathe/centos-ssh-apache-php-fcgi/README.md

 centos-ssh-apache-php-fcgi
 ==========================

-Docker Image including CentOS-6 6.6 x86_64, Apache 2.2, PHP 5.3, PHP memcached 1.0, PHP APC 3.1, Composer.
+Docker Image including CentOS-6 6.6 x86_64, Apache 2.2, PHP 5.3, PHP memcached 1.0, PHP APC 3.1.

-Apache (mod_fcgid) loads only a minimal set of modules by default.
-Supports custom configuration via envinronent variables and/or a configuration data volume.
+Apache PHP web server, loading only a minimal set of Apache modules by default.
+Supports custom configuration via environment variables and/or a configuration data volume.

 ## Overview & links

 The [Dockerfile](https://github.com/jdeathe/centos-ssh-apache-php-fcgi/blob/centos-6/Dockerfile) can be used to build a base image that can be run as-is or used as the bases for other more specific builds.

+This build of [Apache](https://httpd.apache.org/), (httpd CentOS package), uses the [mod_fcgid](https://httpd.apache.org/mod_fcgid/) module to run [PHP](http://php.net/) as a [FastCGI](http://www.fastcgi.com/) process.

-Included in the build is the EPEL repository and SSH, vi, elinks (for fullstatus support), APC, Memcache and Composer are installed along with python-pip, supervisor and supervisor-stdout.
+Included in the build are the [EPEL](http://fedoraproject.org/wiki/EPEL) and [IUS](https://ius.io/) repositories.
+Installed packages include ssh, vi, elinks (for fullstatus support), PHP [APC](http://php.net/manual/en/book.apc.php)/(https://pecl.php.net/package/memcached), PHP [Memcached](http://php.net/manual/en/book.memcached.php) are installed along with python-setuptools, supervisor and supervisor-stdout.

 [Supervisor](http://supervisord.org/) is used to start httpd.worker (and optionally the sshd) daemon when a docker container based on this image is run.
 To enable simple viewing of stdout for the sshd subprocess, supervisor-stdout is included.
 This allows you to see output from the supervisord controlled subprocesses with ```docker logs <docker-container-name>```.